ThinkR-open/fusen/README.md

 place.
 Let {fusen} do that for you\!

-{fusen} is first addressed to people who never wrote a package before but know how to write a Rmarkdown file.
+{fusen} is first addressed to people who never wrote a package before but know how to write a RMarkdown file.
 Understanding package infrastructure and correctly settling it can be frightening.
 This package may help them do the first step\!